wagtail/wagtail/docs/advanced_topics/images/standardizing_renditions.rst

 As before, this assumes that you have your filter specs in the ``settings.py``.

  .. code-block:: python

     from django.conf import settings

-    # Let's say you want to generate a tiny, low quality, version of an image.
+    # Lets say you want to generate a tiny, low quality, version of an image.
     low_quali_image = myimage.get_rendition(
         "{spec}|jpegquality-25".format(
             spec=settings.RENDITION_FILTER_SPECS['thumbnail']
         )
     )
-    # or if you are using python 3.6 and like f-strings
+    # or if you are using Python 3.6 or later and like f-strings
     low_quali_image = myimage.get_rendition(f"{settings.RENDITION_FILTER_SPECS['thumbnail']}|jpegquality-25")